wesleyfongchong/website-content/post/lab/my-software-projects/index.md

 After a couple years I created my first Joomla plugin, and this time it was a paid plugin.
 It did something very easy: at the time when you registered on the site, you then had to log in separately, which was a nonsense in my opinion.
 The plugin took me 1 hour to write, while on the sofa, and sold really well for the ROI.

 Encouraged by the initial success, the products strategy then revolved around creating a more widespread portfolio of plugins.
-I launched 15 of them.
-I now actively maintain 4 of them.
+I launched 15 of them (now unmaintained any more).

-One of these is [JooCommerce](https://joocommerce.com), the best and simplest to use Joomla e-commerce extension.
+One of these was JooCommerce, which I considered the best and simplest to use Joomla e-commerce extension.

 ![](joocommerce-landing.png)